aurule/npc/README.md

 When actively working on the docs, use `scripts/live-docs.sh` to automatically rebuild the docs on change, using sphinx-autobuild.

-To generate reference documentation for tags and systems, run `python scripts/build_reference_docs.py`.
+To update the reference documentation for tags and systems, run `python scripts/build_reference_docs.py`.

-## Release Process

-Releases are handled through [GitHub Releases](https://github.com/aurule/npc/releases).

-1. Update the version number in [npc/__version__.py](https://github.com/aurule/npc/blob/develop/npc/__version__.py)
-2. Update the [Changelog](https://github.com/aurule/npc/blob/develop/CHANGELOG.md) and remove the `[unreleased]` text from the to-be-released version number
-3. Checkout `master` and merge in `develop`.
-4. *(optional)* Create a tag on `master` containing the version number, like `1.4.2`.
-5. Go to the [GitHub Releases](https://github.com/aurule/npc/releases) page and draft a new release
-6. Use the version number as the tag name, and use the master branch
-7. Add a title and description
-8. *(optional)* If releasing premade packages for this release, add them now
-9. Publish the release